 The Atchafalaya is home to almost 400 bird species including waders like herons, egrets, ibises and spoonbills.
 Forming part of the Mississippi Flyway, the area is a major wintering ground for ducks and geese, and eagles are often spotted.
 Not unusual in the warmer months are sightings of swallow tailed kite, Swainson’s warbler and Bachman’s sparrow.

 Local information: Lake Martin/Cypress Island Preserve is a large wading-bird rookery.
-Jefferson Island/Rip Van Winkle Gardens is a smaller wading-bird rookery, lots of spoonbills!
+Jefferson Island/Rip Van Winkle Gardens is a smaller wading-bird rookery with lots of spoonbills.
 Whiskey Bay Road is great for local breeders like Prothonotary, Swainson's Warbler and Painted Bunting.
-As you travel around the Lafayette area, be sure to watch for Whooping Cranes!
+Also, as you travel around the Lafayette area, be sure to watch for Whooping Cranes!

 - LSU’s Louisiana Bird Resource Office

 - Louisiana Important Bird Areas

 - Barataria - Terrebonne National Estuary Program

 - eBird - a real time online birding checklist program